kai824/tp/docs/UserGuide.md

 Format: `find KEYWORD [MORE_KEYWORDS]`

+* You must specify at least one keyword.
+* You can specify more than one keyword.
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.